fadden/CiderPress2/DiskArc/Disk/Nibble-notes.md

 ### Storage ###

-There are two basic approaches for capturing "raw" data from a floppy:
+There are two basic approaches for capturing "raw" data from a floppy into a disk image file:
   1. Record all bits.
 This correctly captures regular data and self-sync bytes, but is difficult to do accurately with unmodified floppy drive hardware.
 WOZ and FDI do this.
   2. Record full bytes only.
 This is easy to do with standard drive hardware, but loses the